Blowpipe hunting with Orang Asli people in Malaysia

 Blowpipe hunting is still prevalent in many Orang Asli communities in Malaysia.
 Although the government strictly enforces hunting rules and regulations, it is practically impossible to supervise all the remote small hamlets and villages.
 On the other hand, it is also practically impossible for the Orang Asli people to travel outside villages to buy meat.
 There are often no roads, only waterways, and the people are very poor.
 They, therefore, resort to what they have done since eternal times: they live from the products of forest and waters.

 A Malay friend of mine was, in turn, a friend of a Jahai Orang Asli, whose parents lived near the Royal Belum State Park in the forest.
-I could visit the tiny village and hunt with them through this connection.
-The last time these people went hunting with foreigners before my visit in October 2023 was in 2017, when two British anthropologists from a London University accompanied them on a similar hunting trip.
+Through this connection, I could visit the tiny village and hunt with them.
+The last time these people went hunting with foreigners before my visit in October 2023 was in 2017 when two British anthropologists from a London University accompanied them on a similar hunting trip.

 I want to clarify that this hunt was not arranged for me, nor did I know which animals or species they wanted to hunt.
 I was just allowed to accompany them.
 They also told me that I had to cover my white hair, and if I could not keep up with them or was too noisy, I had to return to the boat.
 My friend had hired this boat with a boatman from outside to get to the Jahai village.